Nursery: Blog items

 Have a lovely week, stay safe, keep busy and remember to be kind to each other.
 Parents please keep the emails coming as it is wonderful to see the children.

 Hoppy Easter To Everyone

 My goodness me you won't believe who was in my garden today!
-Inbetween the bluebells and blossom trees I heard a rustle and saw twitching nose and there on the lawn .......Yes it was the Easter bunny herself!
+Inbetween the bluebells and blossom trees I heard a rustle and saw a twitching nose and there on the lawn .......Yes, it was the Easter Bunny herself!
 She was so busy she didn't even notice me.
-I quietly went about checking on the seedling which are growing in their pots in my garden.
+I quietly went about checking on the seedlings which are growing in their pots in my garden.
 I watched her discreetly as she checked her list and then I heard her read out the list, Kirkby Cof E Nursery!
 I couldn't believe my eyes!
-So I need to ask each and everyone of you if you recieved an egg??
+So I need to ask each and everyone of you if you received an egg??
 Please, please let me know as I MUST write to her and thank her especially after her choosing my garden to write her list out in!

 After a very eggciting start to Easter Sunday and a smashing breakfast cooked by Mr McPhillips I enjoyed watching my children ( who are young adults ) find their eggs which they ate for breakfast.
 Next we got in the car and drove a very short journey to see our grandchildren Dolly and Winnie who had also had a visit from the Easter bunny too!
 They had lots of delicious eggs but were only allowed to eat one each after they had ate their breakfast.
 Mummy reminded them to brush their teeth afterwards to keep them healthy and strong as Easter eggs have lots of sugar in them.